Oridi24/Portfolio/README.md

 #  *My Data Journey: Portfolio Overview*

 *Hey there!🖖 Welcome to my portfolio.
-This is a technical and personal showcase of the tools, languages, and technologies I’ve learned and applied on my journey through the world of **Big Data**, **Data Science**, **Machine Learning**, **Deep Learning** and **Artificial Intelligence**.*
+This is a technical and personal showcase of the tools, languages, and technologies I’ve learned and applied on my journey through the world of **Big Data**, **Data Science**, **Machine Learning**, **Deep Learning**, and **Artificial Intelligence**.*

 *Each section includes a brief description and a direct link to the corresponding repository.
 Feel free to explore, learn, and hopefully find some inspiration!*

 ---
 ## 📖 *Natural Language Processing (NLP)* : **Currently working on this...**

-*Developed in **Python** This project presents a complete NLP pipeline for sentiment analysis, covering the most important stages in a traditional workflow, and demonstrates a hands-on approach to solving a real-world text classification problem using classic NLP techniques and machine learning tools:*
+*Developed in **Python**.
+This project presents a complete NLP pipeline for sentiment analysis, covering the most important stages in a traditional workflow, and demonstrates a hands-on approach to solving a real-world text classification problem using classic NLP techniques and machine learning tools:*

 1. ***Corpus Download & Exploratory Data Analysis (EDA)**: Visualizing the distribution of reviews, extracting frequent n-grams, plotting word clouds, and analyzing word embeddings with Word2Vec.*
 2. ***Text Preprocessing:** Implementation of a robust text cleaning function (lowercasing, punctuation and stopword removal, etc.) to prepare raw reviews for modeling.*